 The school year is at an end, which means that it’s time for a new class of graduates to walk across the stage, receive their diploma and throw their graduation cap into the air.
 Graduation is a wonderful time to celebrate all the hard work the graduate has accomplished throughout the years.
 Between staying up late to study, finish homework, and cram for final exams, the amount of time and effort that was put into their education deserves to be recognized.
 If your son or daughter is graduating this year, celebrate this huge milestone with a fun party they’ll remember for a lifetime.
-To help you plan your perfect party, we’ve collected 100+ grad party ideas below; plus a great video for anyone who is thinking to DIY their grad party.
+To help you plan your perfect party, we’ve collected 100+ graduation party ideas below; plus a great video for anyone who is thinking to DIY their grad party.
 For more ideas continue to read on and learn more about the great personalized Graduation products Shutterfly has to offer.

-From creative decoration ideas to tasty graduation cap and diploma-themed desserts, there are ideas here that are great for every graduation party.
-Use the filters below to help you discover fun graduation party ideas.
+From creative gradation party ideas to tasty graduation cap and diploma-themed desserts, there are ideas here that are great for every graduation party.
+Explore below to help you discover fun graduation party ideas.
 Whether you’re throwing a high school graduation party or a college graduation party, you’re sure to find food, decoration and favor ideas here that you, and everyone else you’ll be celebrating with will be sure to love.

 1. Shadow Box

 Make floating thank you cards for a unique way to show your appreciation to those who attended your child’s big celebration.
 Get your graduate to take pictures with your guests, then, print the images on thin, 4×6-sized, lightweight paper, and then attaching those images to festive, helium-filled balloons as thank you cards your guests can take home.

 2. Tissue Paper Decor